onetwopunch/figly/README.md

 ## Testing

-If you want to contribute start by making sure the tests work.
-Also if you want to isolate the bundled gems to the sandbox (the path below is already in the .gitignore), run:
+If you want to contribute start by making sure the tests work:

-    bundle install --path vendor/bundle
+    bundle install

 To access a REPL environment that loads the libraries: